Maps

 loop in Book→Statements.

-Note, that it’s also possible to use maps as simple arrays if you define a map<Int, V>
+Note that it is also possible to use maps as simple arrays if you define a map<Int, V>

 with an Int